“Hopefully I can bring my GPA up to at least a 3.0 this semester.”

 You're a college student.
 Your grades haven't been very high, but now you want to get better grades so that you can graduate with honors.
 You're talking to your academic advisor.
-You say:
+You say this.

 Hopefully I can bring my GPA up to at least a 3.0 this semester.